 Class Action Suit Filed Against UHC for Denied Breast Reconstruction Medical Claims

-We are pleased to share news of a class-action lawsuit filed against United Healthcare (UHC), in a New Jersey federal court, concerning its ongoing denial of reimbursement for co-surgeons (CO) and assistant surgeons (AS) when performing a DIEP Flap … [Read more...] about Class Action Suit Filed Against UHC for Denied Breast Reconstruction Medical Claims
+We are pleased to share news of a class-action lawsuit filed against United Healthcare (UHC), in a New Jersey federal court, concerning its ongoing denial of reimbursement for co-surgeons (CO) and assistant surgeons (AS) when performing a DIEP Flap reconstructive procedure for breast cancer patients, following a mastectomy.
+For several years, our firm has challenged […]

 District Court of New Jersey Remands Case to State Court Declaring ERISA Preemption Does Not Apply

-In a recent decision by the District Court of New Jersey between our client, an out-of-network New Jersey based medical practice and Aetna regarding services related primarily to emergency care, the Court granted our client’s motion to remand the … [Read more...] about District Court of New Jersey Remands Case to State Court Declaring ERISA Preemption Does Not Apply
+In a recent decision by the District Court of New Jersey between our client, an out-of-network New Jersey based medical practice and Aetna regarding services related primarily to emergency care, the Court granted our client’s motion to remand the matter to the state court of New Jersey and denied Aetna’s motion to dismiss the case. […]

 Strategies and Solutions to Maximize Out-of-Network Reimbursements, Part III: How to Decode the True Maximum Value of a Medical Claim

 True Market Value® is pricing tool developed by the car industry (Edmunds) to help consumers navigate the complicated process of negotiating a fair price for a new or used car.
-This concept can be adapted by out-of-network providers to calculate the … [Read more...] about Strategies and Solutions to Maximize Out-of-Network Reimbursements, Part III: How to Decode the True Maximum Value of a Medical Claim
+This concept can be adapted by out-of-network providers to calculate the true maximum value of a claim.
+By setting clear expectations with your staff, you […]

 Will the No Surprises Act be Implemented as Lawmakers Intended?

-Xavier Becerra, Secretary of the U.S. Department of Health and Human Services (HHS) recently informed the House Appropriations Committee that he would be seeking feedback from stakeholders before enacting a policy to end surprise billing although he … [Read more...] about Will the No Surprises Act be Implemented as Lawmakers Intended?
+Xavier Becerra, Secretary of the U.S. Department of Health and Human Services (HHS) recently informed the House Appropriations Committee that he would be seeking feedback from stakeholders before enacting a policy to end surprise billing although he did not affirm whether he would use the formal rulemaking process.
+Typically, the rulemaking process sets out proposed […]